Ritual (Soulfly album)

 and is the first Soulfly album to not debut on the US Billboard 200.
 It is their first album since 2010's Omen to have its installment of their self-titled song series on the standard edition.

 Reception

-Ritual received generally favorable reviews by critics, with the aggregate score of 75% on Metacritic.
 Prior to release, Wall of Sound writer Jim Birkin rated the album 9/10, stating: "There is undoubtedly some old school Cavalera creeping into his music these days and that can only be a good thing.
 May all future Soulfly albums contain Josh Wilbur in its production."
+Metal Hammer writer Matt Mills noted that while the tribal influences is minimal after the title track, the album is still "some of the best groove/death metal of Soulfly's career to date."

-This album was awarded a 2018 Metal Storm Award for Best Thrash Metal Album.
+Ritual was awarded a 2018 Metal Storm Award for Best Thrash Metal Album.
+RIFF writer Max Heilman ranked it his 49th favorite album of 2018, stating: "What it lacks in originality it makes up for with brute force."